ccmelvin/pos-coffee-shop/.amazonq/rules/02-supabase-database.md

 # Supabase and Database Rules

 ## Database Access
-- Always use typed queries with the database types
+- Typed queries with the database types MUST be used
-- Use server components for initial data fetching when possible
+- Server components SHOULD be used for initial data fetching when possible
-- Use client-side fetching only for dynamic updates
+- Client-side fetching SHOULD only be used for dynamic updates
-- Handle loading and error states for all data fetching operations
+- Loading and error states MUST be handled for all data fetching operations

 ## Authentication
-- Use Supabase Auth for all authentication needs
+- Supabase Auth MUST be used for all authentication needs
-- Always check user authentication status before accessing protected resources
+- User authentication status MUST be checked before accessing protected resources
-- Implement proper role-based access control in database rules
+- Proper role-based access control MUST be implemented in database rules
-- Never expose sensitive user information in client-side code
+- Sensitive user information MUST NOT be exposed in client-side code

 ## Data Modeling
-- Follow the established schema in `database.types.ts`
+- The established schema in `database.types.ts` MUST be followed
-- Keep database types up-to-date with actual database schema
+- Database types MUST be kept up-to-date with actual database schema
-- Use UUIDs for primary keys
+- UUIDs MUST be used for primary keys
-- Include created_at and updated_at timestamps for all tables
+- created_at and updated_at timestamps SHOULD be included for all tables

 ## Error Handling
-- Always handle potential errors in database operations
+- Potential errors in database operations MUST be handled
-- Provide meaningful error messages to users
+- Meaningful error messages MUST be provided to users
-- Log detailed errors for debugging purposes
+- Detailed errors SHOULD be logged for debugging purposes
-- Implement retry mechanisms for transient failures
+- Retry mechanisms SHOULD be implemented for transient failures

 ## Environment Variables
-- Never hardcode Supabase credentials
+- Supabase credentials MUST NOT be hardcoded
-- Use environment variables for all configuration
+- Environment variables MUST be used for all configuration
-- Include proper validation for required environment variables
+- Proper validation for required environment variables MUST be included
-- Keep sensitive environment variables in .env.local (not committed to git)
+- Sensitive environment variables MUST be kept in .env.local (not committed to git)